 Students are not permitted to leave before the last day of Year 10 without an exemption or approval.
-Unauthorised early departure from school in Year 10 may also jeopardise entry into Year 11.
+Unauthorised early departure from school in Year 10 may also jeopardise entry into Year 11, as well as, attaining their RoSA.

-Satisfactory Course Completion Requirements
+Satisfactory Course completion Requirements

-For the satisfactory completion of a course, it is the student's responsibilityto:
+For the satisfactory completion of a course, it is the student's responsibility to: